 Northumberland schools step up to the challenge

-Northumberland schools once again stepped up to the challenge in national Walk to School Week.
+Northumberland schools have once again stepped up to the challenge during national Walk to School Week.

-A total of 40 Northumberland schools and 6,000 pupils took part in the initiative organised by Living Streets - the
+A total of 32 Northumberland schools and nearly 5,500 pupils have taken part in the initiative which is organised nationally by Living Streets - a charity which aims to help people of all generations enjoy the benefits of walking.

-Each year schools across the country take part the week long challenge to encourage parents and pupils to leave the car and home and walk, cycle or scoot to school where possible.
+Each year schools across the country take part in the week-long challenge to encourage parents and pupils to leave the car at home and walk, cycle or scoot to school, wherever this is possible.

-“It’s fantastic that so many Northumberland schools want to get involved and promote these benefits to their families.”
+“It’s fantastic that Northburn, like so many Northumberland schools, have got involved and are promoting these benefits to their families.”

-Go Smarter Northumberland works with schools across the county to promote active travel for the journey to school.
+Through Go Smarter Northumberland the council works with schools across the county to promote active travel for the journey to school.